 The YOBBOS (Yackandandah Old Blokes Biking on Sundays) have regular rides from the Memorial Gardens in Yackandandah on Tues and Thurs nights at 7pm and Sunday at 8am.
 Despite their name they consist of an eclectic group of MTB enthusiasts who are always up for showing a like-minded tourist around.
 A more casual slower group leaves at the same time on Sundays.

 THE GROUND EFFECT

-The Ground Effect (yellow) loop combines the use of 160 year old mining races and flowing single track perfectly, just don’t look down at the creek below while your pedalling because it’s a long drop.
+The Ground Effect (yellow) loop combines the use of 160 year old mining races and flowing single track perfectly, just don’t look down at the creek below while you're pedalling because it’s a long drop.
 This loop winds its way along the race through mining tailings then climbs up to the crest before you’re treated to yet more flowing down hill riding.